IIT Mandi: Strategic partnerships

-TUM, Germany
+IIT Mandi has strategic partnerships with prominent universities worldwide, including members of the TU9 consortium in Germany, institutions in Norway, Japan, the United States of America, and France.
+These collaborations facilitate long-term research engagements between IIT Mandi's faculty and their counterparts at institutions such as TU9 in Germany, NTNU in Norway, Kyushu University in Japan, and Missouri S&T in the USA.
+In addition to research collaborations, these partnerships also foster academic cooperation, including student exchange programs and joint degree initiatives.

 WPI, United States

 IIT Mandi has a collaboration program with many foreign universities.
 Students from WPI, United States come at IIT Mandi to work with IIT Mandi students on 'Interdisciplinary Socio-technical Practicum (ISTP)'.
 Through the ISTP, students explore the various issues/problems of society, and they propose technology-based solutions for these, and evaluate the proposed solutions from social, technical, economical, environmental and other aspects.

 Ranking

-It was ranked 20th among engineering colleges in India by the National Institutional Ranking Framework in 2022.

-It was ranked 12th among 23 IITs according to NIRF 2022.
+It was ranked 31st among engineering colleges in India by the National Institutional Ranking Framework in 2024.
+It was ranked 15th among 23 IITs according to NIRF 2024.

 Research

 IIT Mandi nurtures an interdisciplinary research environment that develops innovative technologies for widespread use.
-Driven by the need of the region and the nation, the thrust areas have been identified and organised.
+Driven by the need of the region and the nation, the thrust areas have been identified and organized.

+Recently the Indian Institute of Technology Mandi has made a significant breakthrough in the development of metal oxide layers for use in advanced architecture silicon solar cells.

+Researchers from the institute also developed a new algorithm using Artificial Intelligence and Machine Learning (AI&ML) that could improve the accuracy of prediction for natural hazards.

+In July 2024, under the Indian Knowledge Systems, IIT Mandi's Centre for Indian Knowledge System and Mental Health Application (IKSHMA) launched MS (research) And PhD programs in Music and Musopathy.
+The programs leverage the connection between music, technology, and health, and aim to help understand therapeutic values and science behind Indian music for the overall well-being of human body, mind, and consciousness.

 Research centers

 The Advanced Materials Research Centre (AMRC) has a focus on the environment and on agriculture particularly for traditional farmers who are engaged in the cultivation of fruits, vegetables, saffron and medicinal plants in this region.
 The Centre for Design & Fabrication of Electronic Devices (C4DFED) is an institute facility for multidisciplinary research of electronic device design and fabrication.
-The centre has Class 100, Class 1000 & Class 10000 laboratories where high-end sophisticated electronic device design, fabrication and characterisation tools worth Rs.
-50 crore are installed.
+The centre has Class 100, Class 1000 & Class 10000 laboratories where high-end sophisticated electronic device design, fabrication and characterisation tools worth INR 50 crore are installed.

+IIT Mandi plans to set up a research park with a HEFA loan of INR 100 crore, along with an increase of faculty strength to over 300 and student strength to over 5000 in the next five years.